siraphop1995/SCG-Assigment-Backend/README.md

 3)  Your server is now available at `http://localhost:3000`

+4)  Request GET '/findPlace' API to `http://localhost:3000` to restaurant within 5000m of Bangsue

-4)  Request GET '/findXYZ' API to `http://localhost:3000` to find value of x, y and z from static value
+5)  Request GET '/findXYZ' API to `http://localhost:3000` to find value of x, y and z from static value

-5)  Request POST '/findXYZ' API to `http://localhost:3000` to find value of x, y and z from JSON object
+6)  Request POST '/findXYZ' API to `http://localhost:3000` to find value of x, y and z from JSON object
 //Example JSON Object

 {